 - There is no charge for the reproduction of Materials made in accordance with these conditions.

-Where an organisation wishes to re-use the Council's Materials but the proposed re-use would contravene any of the conditions set out above, the organisation should contact the the Group Head of Council Advice and Monitoring Officer at Arun District Council to determine whether the proposed re-use would be permitted and what, if any, additional conditions may apply.
+Where an organisation wishes to re-use the Council's Materials but the proposed re-use would contravene any of the conditions set out above, the organisation should contact the the Data Protection Officer at Arun District Council to determine whether the proposed re-use would be permitted and what, if any, additional conditions may apply.
 The application should be in writing, specifying name and address of the applicant, identifying the documents to be re-used and the purpose for re-use.
-Applications should be sent to the Group Head of Council Advice and Monitoring Officer at the address below.

 If an individual or organisation is unhappy with the manner in which an application for the reproduction or the re-use of the Council's Materials has been handled by the Council a complaint should be made via the Council's Corporate Complaints system.

 Regulation 17 'Re-use of Public Sector Public Sector Information Regulations 2005' requires us to respond to a complaint within a reasonable time and we aim to do this within 20 working days.
 We will notify you in writing of the determination of the complaint, giving reasons for the decision taken.
-If you remain dissatisfied once you have exhausted the internal complaints process, you may refer your complaint to the Office of Public Sector Information.
+If you remain dissatisfied once you have exhausted the internal complaints process, you may refer your complaint to the Information Commissioner's Office.